armStrapTools/armStrap/README.md

     family = ubuntu
     version = vivid

-* family : Your prefered flavor of linux, current valid choices are ubuntu and debian
+* Family : Your prefered flavor of linux, current valid choices are ubuntu and debian
-* version : Select a version, current valid choices are for Ubuntu : precise, trusty, utopic and vivid, for Debian : stable, testing, unstable
+* Version : Select a version, current valid choices are for Ubuntu : precise, trusty, utopic and vivid, for Debian : stable, testing, unstable

 Kernel
 ------